kongrui/uc-machine-learning/capstone/capstone_report.md

 what was the most interesting aspect of this work?
 What was the biggest challenge, and how did you overcome it?
 What did you learn?

-This is very interesting as well as challeging project to me.
+This is very interesting as well as challenging project to me.
 To be able to accomplish this project, I need to prepare my knowledge beyond specific in machine learning technique.
 I learned a lot on how normal information retrieval does the work and what are the NLP technique for.
 I also studies papers from other ecommerce company besides homedepot and see how search relevance is improved/implemented.

 On top of knowledge preparation, I pretty much have idea on each steps of works.
 For example, I can see it would make sense and good fit to choose decision tree as the base model.